Topics in the Software-Defined Overview

 LAN NV architectural elements such as VNFCs and PNFCs may also be found in other emerging architectures such as the 7.a Software-Defined Data Center.

 Independently of the ongoing evolution of the NFV architecture, virtualization is being implemented in a growing number of “Wireless LAN (WLAN)” emerging software architectures.
-Some examples include “Virtual LAN (VLAN)”, "Fixed Wireless Access (FWA)", “Virtual eXtensive LAN (VXLAN)”, and “Network Virtualization using Generic Routing Encapsulation (NVGRE) LAN”.
+Some examples include “Virtual LAN (VLAN)”, "Fixed-Wireless Access (FWA)", “Virtual eXtensive LAN (VXLAN)”, and “Network Virtualization using Generic Routing Encapsulation (NVGRE) LAN”.

 Emerging architectures for both physical and virtual network fabrics and networking switch fabrics continue to evolve, as part of a quixotic quest for an SD-WAN that is an all-encompassing Fabric for Universal Networking (FUN).
 Seriously.